National Son’s Day

 When I first met their dad, I was thriving in many ways—working full-time as a tenured, master teacher, playing beach volleyball several times a week, working part-time at Starbucks for fun, and actively participating in a book club.
 I was enjoying homeownership with my dog in Southern California – after having transplanted myself from the East Coast and extended international travels.

-My Boys’ Mom 2015 – 2024: a hopelessly lethargic, fearful, easily triggered isolator – barely managing physical and emotional pain – Avoids most situations for fear of becoming overstimulated and then reacting badly.
-Aside from possibly recognizing me as a dedicated employee, a highly compassionate person with integrity, and fiercely loyal to them, I can name little else about myself which brings me pride or might feel useful to them.
+My Boys’ Mom August 2016 – 2024: hopelessly lethargic, fearful, easily triggered isolator – barely managing physical and emotional pain – Avoids most interactions for fear of becoming overstimulated and reacting badly.
+Aside from someday possibly recognizing me as a dedicated and hardworking employee, a highly compassionate person with integrity, and fiercely loyal to them, I can identify little else about myself which I feel good about or which might feel useful to them.

 Maybe someday they’ll recognize:

-• Their father tends to choose women who serve a purpose for him or impress him, women who can help him move forward.
+• Their father chooses closeness to women who serve a purpose for him or impress him, women who can help him move forward.

-• That he likely wouldn’t have chosen me as I am now, which perhaps suggests that I once had much to offer.
+• That he wouldn’t have chosen me as I am now, perhaps suggests that I had once been of value.

 When we met, I was a fit, fun, adventurous, well-paid, well-traveled, well-read homeowner.
 And in barely a year, despair overtook me, and I couldn’t consistently lose myself in reading for pleasure or volleyball.
 My energy was drained, and no longer able to pour myself into the magic of teaching, I took a leave of absence and opted for less important(soulful) work.
-All focus and energy were directed at efforts to make our marriage less miserable—less like my family of origin.
+All focus and energy were directed at efforts to make our marriage less horrifying—less equivalent to my family of origin dynamic.

-I love my sons deeply and admit that I haven’t been able to love (the verb- not the feeling), engage, and support them as fully or effectively as a healthier, thriving person would.
+I love my sons deeply and admit that I haven’t been able to love (the verb- not the feeling), engage, and support them as generously and effectively as a healthier, thriving person would.
 I will continue to work on emotional, phyiscal, and financial healing and wellness, one day at a time.

 Nothing makes me sadder than being unable to create or even a pariticipate in fun and meaningful experiences with my precious boys.
 I have really missed out, as have they.